sjanhunen/dokimazo/papers/one-question.rst

 Looking back on this from our perspective, this is actually a pretty ironic or even comic scene.
 The person they are about to question is the "Word of God made flesh" (John 1:14).
 The Word of God made flesh: sharper than a two-edge sword, a discerner of the thoughts and intents of the heart (Heb 4:12).
 It just strikes me that trying to trick somebody like that is a bad idea.

-What's amazing about this scene recorded in Mark 12 is how Jesus takes something that was intended as a trap and uses it for powerful teaching in a way that I had never considered before.
+What's amazing about this scene recorded in Mark 12 is how Jesus takes something that was intended as a trap and uses it for powerful teaching.
+He takes surface level questions and turns them around to teach something much deeper.

 The Pharisees & Herodians